rcst/rim/README.md

 - Workflow for working with TeX and MathML output:
 	- enable: dynamically change output display: 1d, tex, mathml
 - Add documentation
+- implement maxima return type class (S3, S4 or RC?)
+	- maxima returns always a class of this type
+	- the type stores different format types of output strings, i.e. linear, latex, MathML,
+	- the type also stores a reference output label
+	- this would be a nice way to handle surpressed outputs from maxima
+	- maybe be implement certain operations on thos classes
+		- insert parameter values and return calculated function values
+		- enable to reinsert objects of this time back into latex

 ## Portability
 - Remove third party linking entirely